tudor33sud/nodejs-state-machine/readme.md

 All states and transitions of the StateMachine can be retrieved by using stateMachineInstance.states or stateMachineInstance.transitions ( will return a ES6 SET ).

+## EVENTS

+State machine extends node's event emitter, so you can listen to events from it:

+* **stateChanged(from, to, transitionName)** - Triggered when a transition method was executed successfully.
+Can be useful for logging for example.

 ## State Management Overview

 For better description about managing the state, note that we use 2 main concepts: **transition** and **state**.